Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 Additional Buyer Stamp Duty (ABSD)

-The Additional Buyer Stamp Duty (ABSD) is a tax levied on the purchase of residential property and is in addition to the BSD and is only applicable to the following buyers:
+The Additional Buyer Stamp Duty (ABSD) is a tax levied on the purchase of residential property and is in addition to the BSD.
+It is only applicable to the following buyers:

 - A Singapore citizen who already has ownership of a residential property and wishes to acquire another;